 Neemrana’s Divan’s Bungalow Situated in Ahmedabad’s old walled city, this restored 19th-century mansion has an air of natural elegance.
 A beautiful heritage home, the property is now a Neemrana “non-hotel”.
 Perfect for visitors who wish to experience a traditional, unhurried experience.

-Dada Hari Ni Vav: Do visit this 500years old stepwell and get amazed by its beautiful structure, intricately carved walls and floral sculptures.
-Built during the reign of Mahmud Begada, this stepwell was not only used to store water, but it also served as a resting place for the travellers.
+Do visit this 500years old stepwell and get amazed by its beautiful structure, intricately carved walls and floral sculptures.
+Built during the reign of Mahmud Begada, this stepwell was used to store water and served as a resting place for the travellers.
 Go down to this 7-storey stepwell and admire the shining world up above.

-Shaking Minarets: You can’t miss this place while in Ahmedabad.
-Famous as Jhulta Minar and Sidi Bashir Mosque, the surprising fact about this place is that when its one minaret shakes the other also starts vibrating.
+You can't miss this place while in Ahmedabad.
+Famous as Jhulta Minar and Sidi Bashir Mosque, the surprising fact about this place is that when it's one minaret shakes the other also starts vibrating.
 Its unique and mysterious phenomenon that takes as the path connecting two minarets is vibration-free.

-Patan: The ancient town of Patan in Gujarat is so well preserved, it’s like time stood still here.
+The ancient town of Patan in Gujarat is so well preserved, it's like time stood still here.
 Founded in the 8th century, the wooden facades, traditional sculptures and stepwells will have architecture enthusiasts and history buffs enamoured.
 The most famous stepwell, Rani-ki-Vav, has been recognised by UNESCO as a World Heritage Site in 2014.

-Rann of Kutch: It’s one of the most spectacular landscapes in the region with an endless sea of salt marshes.
+It's one of the most spectacular landscapes in the region with an endless sea of salt marshes.
 As captivating as the view is the inhabitants of the Rann of Kutch.
 A large number of villages here specialise in different forms of artistry.
-Take the Hodka Artist Village—home to many artisans who specialise in everything from intricate Banni embroidery to leather work, while the Ludia Village displays colourful mud houses that reflect the culture of its people.
+Take the Hodka Artist Village—home to many artisans specialise in everything from intricate Banni embroidery to leatherwork.
+At the same time, the Ludia Village displays colourful mud houses that reflect its people's culture.